 - require people to provide a unique identifier in order to obtain a service, unless it is required or authorised by law or connected to the purpose for which the unique identifier was assigned.

-If you believe that your Personal or Health Information has been used by PTV in a manner contrary to the Privacy and Data Protection Act or Health Records Act, you may contact PTV's Information Privacy Officer.
+If a person believes that their Personal or Health Information has been used by PTV in a manner contrary to the Information Privacy Act 2000 (Vic) or Health Records Act 2001 (Vic), they may contact the PTV Privacy Officer.

 Telephone: 1800 800 007